naamiinepal/xrayto3D-benchmark/docs/dataset.md

 - Combine individual rib segments into a single segmentation
 - Generate biplanar x-ray to 3D Segmentation dataset

-Total Ribs samples : 481
+Total Ribs samples: 481

 ## Femur Dataset (Original: TotalSegmentor)
 Femur Dataset:
 -  Collect stats on femur segmentation volume
--  Choose all femur segmentation with volume higher than a threshold.
-(There are various cropped views of femur bone.
-We want to choose those with sufficient bone segment.
-Crop bones if the segmentation consists of large section of femur length.
-We only want femur head and few centimeters of the bone.)
+-  Choose all femur segmentation with a volume higher than a threshold.
+(There are various cropped views of the femur bone.
+We want to choose those with sufficient bone segments.
+Crop bones if the segmentation consists of a large section of femur length.
+We only want the femur head and a few centimetres of the bone.)
--  Mirror the right femur so that it looks like a left femur.
+-  Mirror the right femur so that it looks like the left femur.

 Total Femur samples (threshold 50k voxels): 451